coreeng/knowledge-platform/skeletons/reference-application-go/README.md

 ### GitHub Actions

-ci.yaml in [.github/workflows](.github/workflows) shows how the same GitHub action can be used for many repos using different technologies as long as the same Make targets are defined.
+[.github/workflows](../../.github/workflows) show how GitHub actions can be re-used for many repos using different technologies as long as the same Make targets are defined. (java/go workflow files are identical, only the paths differ)

 ### Tekton